jesseDijkman1/meesterproef-1819/article-2.md

 const regX = /\w+/g
 ```

-Now you get the whole words as matches instead of the characters.
+Now you get the whole words as matches instead of the individual characters.

 ### Groups